Arts

 ЧАЧКИ

 For her exhibition, “Tchotchke”, Nevena Ekimova is keeping it sweet and silly.
 Surrounded by supposed “supernerds”, she takes the rare opportunity to frolic in her own geekiness and come up with wildly playful ideas, unbounded by any constraints, apparent or implied, of white cube art.
 After chatting with each member of the office staff about their objects of interest, love and obsession, she steps into their shoes and creates an object that is uniquely theirs – a tchotchke, a talisman, an inevitable amalgamation of actual feedback and her own fantasies about their life.
 To create a personal and homely environment in the ascetic office space, she draws from childhood nostalgia and meme culture, uses techniques varying from wool felting to AI image curation, and picks the brains of famous minds like Baron Munchhausen and GPT-4.
-(Text, Art curator: Viktoria Draganova)
+(Text: Viktoria Draganova, Art curator)

 67th exhibition: Christoph Gesing